 - Tightness or pain in your calves

 Venous insufficiency is particularly common for people with a history of blood clots, varicose veins, pregnancy, smoking, cancer, obesity, muscle weakness, sedentary lifestyle, leg trauma, or a family history of vein disease.
-Ultimately, Vein disease is progressive and worsenes overtime if left untreated so it is best to seek medical attention from a board-certified vein specialist.
+Ultimately, vein disease is progressive and worsens over time if left untreated, so it is best to seek medical attention from a board-certified vein doctor or vascular surgeon.

 How is Vein Disease Treated?

-At Metro Vein Centers our vein doctors work with you to develop a personalized treatment plan for vein disease.
-We use cutting-edge diagnostic and treatment techniques for vein disease at our specialized vein clinics that involve laser treatments (known as endovenous laser ablation, or EVLA), microfoam treatments such as ultrasound-guided sclerotherapy or Varithena, and radiofrequency treatments (known as radiofrequency ablation, or RFA).
+At Metro Vein Centers, our vein doctors work with you to develop a personalized treatment plan for vein disease.
+We use the latest state-of-the-art diagnostic and treatment techniques for vein disease at our specialized vein clinics across Michigan, New York, Connecticut, Texas, and New Jersey.
+These treatments involve everything from laser procedures (known as endovenous laser ablation, or EVLA), microfoam treatments such as ultrasound-guided sclerotherapy, microphlebectomy, and more.

-- Laser Treatment (Endovenous Laser Ablation): Laser treatment, also known as Endovenous laser ablation, is one of the treatment options we provide for both varicose and spider veins.
-It is an invasive technique guided by ultrasound used to treat varicose veins with laser energy.
+- EVLA—Endovenous Laser Ablation: EVLA, also known as endovenous laser ablation, is a treatment option Metro Vein Centers provides for varicose veins.
+It is a minimally invasive laser technique that’s used to treat and break down abnormal varicose veins with light wavelengths